 Palau is located 900 miles southwest of Guam and 400 miles south of Yap, at the westernmost edge of Micronesia.
 Palau is north of New Guinea and east of the Philippines.
 It is surrounded by warm, tropical water with spectacular reefs, walls and wrecks, making Palau a diver’s paradise.

 Airlines fly into Koror (ROR) International Airport: United, Delta, Korean Air, Asiana Airlines and China Air.

 Visitors must have a current passport, adequate funds to support themselves, and a return airline ticket.
 US citizens require a passport that must be valid for 6 months from date of entry.
 It is the travelers’ responsibility to ensure they have the proper visa to travel into each country on his or her itinerary as well as for re-entry and return to their country.
 Since regulations vary by country, contact your consulate or embassy of your country for the requirement.

 Guests arriving at the Koror (ROR) International Airport on Sunday evening will be greeted by a uniformed crewmember or a Neco Tourist Agent.
 There are no phones or taxis at the small airport so we may assist in your transfer to the yacht.
-If you are already on island, you may board the PALAU AGGRESSOR II™ between 4 - 5 pm on Sunday.
-Guests may board the boat up until Monday morning, the boat departs the dock at 6:00 am - 6:30.
-The PALAU AGGRESSOR II™ docks at the Neco Marine (Malakai) Harbor in Palau.
-After a week of diving the PALAU AGGRESSOR II™ returns to the dock Saturday afternoon after lunch.
+If you are already on island, you may board the PALAU AGGRESSOR II® at 4:30 pm on Sunday.
+Guests may board the boat up until Monday morning, the boat departs the dock at 6:00 am.
+The PALAU AGGRESSOR II® is moored in front of Neco Marine (Malakai) Harbor in Palau.
+After a week of diving the PALAU AGGRESSOR II® returns to the dock Saturday afternoon after lunch.
 Checkout is Sunday morning at 8 am.
 The crew will assist organizing transportation to either the airport or a local hotel if you are extending your stay.

 Taxes & Fees: